CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetclienterrorcode.md

 || where `Object` property has a value of `TelnetClientErrorCode.InvalidPort` | `"101"` | N/A  | Converts `TelnetClientErrorCode.InvalidPort` to `"101"`.
 See [Convert Object To Json][] |
 || where `Object` property has a value of `TelnetClientErrorCode.InvalidTerminalPrompt` | `"102"` | N/A  | Converts `TelnetClientErrorCode.InvalidTerminalPrompt` to `"102"`.
 See [Convert Object To Json][] |
 || where `Object` property has a value of `TelnetClientErrorCode.InvalidSettings` | `"200"` | N/A  | Converts `TelnetClientErrorCode.InvalidSettings` to `"200"`.
 See [Convert Object To Json][] |

 Please see [Formatting enumeration values][] for further information.

-### Convert TelnetClientErrorCode to a Number
+### Convert a TelnetClientErrorCode to a Number

-The following table shows some of the ways that an `TelnetClientErrorCode` can be converted to a number.
+The following table shows some of the ways that a `TelnetClientErrorCode` can be converted to a number.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|